2022 Chevrolet Trax (Chevy) Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Chevrolet Trax cost?

-Pricing for 2022 isn’t out yet, but figure on a $22,000 or so base price.
+Pricing for 2022 starts at $22,595.
 The LS is all the SUV many buyers will need if all they plan is for in-town use.
 The LT’s cruise control seems nice in theory, but if highway driving is in your plans, consider a used compact SUV or a rival such as the Honda HR-V instead.

 Where is the 2022 Chevrolet Trax made?